• Journals

 Testosterone

-A significant turning point for multiple sclerosis (MS) and related sexual dimorphism occurs during puberty, a phase in life linked with rising sex hormones.
+A significant turning point for multiple sclerosis (MS) and related sexual dimorphism occurs during puberty, a phase in lifelinked with rising sex hormones.

 In general, female puberty is connected with an increased chance of developing multiple sclerosis (MS).